 The statistics concerning tooth decay in children are an eye-opener for many parents.
 It is estimated that 5 percent of babies will exhibit some form of tooth decay by the age of 9 months while 15 percent will have cavities by the time they reach their first birthday.
 The rate increases with age so much so that approximately 40 percent of children 12 years of age and older will suffer from average periodontal disease.

-With such poor statistics, the obligation of parents to prevent tooth decay in their children can not be overemphasized.
+With such poor statistics, the obligation of parents to prevent tooth decay in their children cannot be overemphasized.
 After all, parents must serve as role models and look after the welfare of their children when it comes to matters of health, of which dental health is a big part.
-Keep in mind that good dental health is closely associated with good nutrition, good immunity and good mental well-being.
+Keep in mind that good dental health is closely connected with good nutrition, good immunity and good mental well-being.

 Start During Pregnancy

 What many mothers do not realize is that good oral health starts from the moment their babies are conceived, both for mother and child.
 This is because strep bacteria from dental diseases can be transmitted from the mother to the baby in the womb.
 Thus, pregnant women are advised to practice good dental practices before and after delivery.

 Upon birth, your baby will pick up the strep bacteria from the genitourinary tract while pick-up of said germs after delivery happen from kissing and direct contact with infected saliva.
 Studies have proven that mothers with frequent strep oral infections because of poor oral hygiene are more likely to infect their babies.
 Thus, in preventing tooth decay among babies, the mother must be very conscious of dental health.

 The most significant modifier in the prevention of tooth decay in babies and children is their diet.
 Breast milk per se will … Read the rest

 White tooth fillings are rapidly replacing those ugly old silver or metal amalgam fillings of old – and little wonder.